drewstaylor/area-52-course-2-lessons/lesson-05-portal/exercise-02/exercise.md

 Some things to keep in mind:

 - We're using soulbound NFTs
-- Only the Portal contract (`JumpRing`) can mint
+- Only the Portal contract (`JumpRing`) can mint NFTs
 - Each NFT owner can only hold one `passport-token` at a time
-- Token IDs are keyed by holder address
+- Token IDs are keyed by holder's address
-- Only the Potion contract (`Imbiber`) can call `mint_passport`
+- Only the Potion contract (`Imbiber`) can call the `mint_passport` function

-Identity theft already isn't possible because of `cw721-soulbound.
+Identity theft isn't possible because of `cw721-soulbound`.
 Each [cw721](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md) `token_id` must be unique, and the `token_id` of each `passport-token` is the wallet address of its holder.
 That means the query to `NftInfo` will fail if we try to teleport someone not holding a `passport-token` that matches their Cosmos address.

 ### Using NFT Metadata Returned by `NftInfo`